amessbee/timer/README.md

 ### Prerequisites

-Make sure you have [Node.js](https://nodejs.org/) and npm installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/) and npm installed on your machine for local development and deployment.

 ### Installation